 Sir Damien Sothron had nearly finished breaking his fast when his squire bolted out of the predawn darkness, shorn of breath and damp with sweat.
-He was too quick, and tripped on a root that sent the boy tumbling downhill in a cloud of dust.
+Too quick, the boy tripped on a root that sent him tumbling downhill in a cloud of dust.

 “It’s Spittlelip, he—I saw him take off with Little Lady,” Devan stammered as he struggled to a knee, wincing.
 “I think he means to do it, sir.
 To kill her himself in the swordwood.”

 The knight rose from his log by the fire.
 He retrieved the coil of his leather belt from the barren soil and secured it to his scabbard.
 “Where did you last see him leading her?” he asked.

 The boy pushed moist bangs out of his line of sight.
 “I’m not sure, I think southeast, sir.
 Toward that frightful statue we saw.
 Brother Uther told me about it first so I could come and find you.”
 He looked on glumly as the knight probed the arm holes of his chain mail shirt.
 “He waits for you on the border.”

 “Did everyone else go with Spittlelip?”
 Damien harnessed a jacket of boiled leather over the mail.

 Devan shook his head.
 “Orthos and the rest were with the priest.”
 He ignored the look his squire gave him as he knelt to fold the clasps around his leather boots.
 “Sir Damien, uh, um—what do you mean to do?”